up/air/README.md

 ##Introduction

+The biggest problem with CSS3's @media-queries and "responsive" websites is that we only can use one single image file.
+That means we're serving large images to large screens as well as to smartphones with small resolutions.
+And this increase the loading times for mobile devices especially with low bandwidth.

-AIR loads different images for different window sizes - and did not resize images or load them with server-side modified dimensions.
+AIR provides a simple "file suffix"-solution and loads different images for different window sizes.
 You can decide how many alternative images you will offer and breakpoints you will define.

 **The ingredients**: Javascript, XHR/Ajax, Regular Expressions and noscript elements.
 No user agent sniffing, cookies, canvas elements, dynamically-injected base tags or server-side scripts.